 leather chairs in which customers can sit while reading the New York Times or working on laptops.

 He's one milkman who used to practice international law at Citigroup in London, before he tired of the corporate world.
 He

-He's opened it as the McCormick House, named for the lumber baron who built it before moving on to the Pacific Northwest.
-The house looks great, but it's the hospitality that's spectacular.
+also helped renovate the McCormick House, named for the lumber baron who built it before moving on to the Pacific

 © Beth Gauper